weshoke/DSL/README.md

 * keywords = The set of keyword Tokens if any are defined
 * expression = The top-level entry point rule into the chain of auto-generated operator rules

+Below is an example of using the keywords special rule to exclude certain names from being defined as an IDENTIFIER token:

+	IDENTIFIER = idchar * (idchar+digit)^0 - keywords

 ### Parser
 DSL.Parser is the main workhorse of DSL.
 It is the object that synthesizes a parser from the input data configured according to user settings.
 A Parser can be created from a DSL object.
 Every Parser must have a root rule defined, which is the top-level rule of the grammar.
 It should be set to the name of a rule defined in the DSL.